clojurists-together/clojuriststogether.org/content/news/2023/2023 Board Election.md

 ---

-Clojurists Together is in the process of [electing new board members](https://www.clojuriststogether.org/news/2023-board-nominations-and-our-annual-meeting/) of electing board members to fill the four volunteer positions that are expiring this year.
+Clojurists Together is in the process of [electing new board members](https://www.clojuriststogether.org/news/2023-board-nominations-and-our-annual-meeting/) to fill the four volunteer positions that are expiring this year.
 These positions are for two-year terms.

 The board is responsible for governing the organization,  selecting and administering the projects that are sponsored,  and interacting with sponsors.
 It also facilitates decision-making and implementation for the future plans of Clojurists Together.